CIA 'mission' on cars shows concern about next-generation vehicles

 While the CIA's interest in cars brought widespread attention, the industry has already received wakeup calls about cars' potential to be hacked.

-Researchers in 2015 used a wireless connection to turn off a Jeep Cherokee's engine, prompting a recall of 1.4 million vehicles by Fiat Chrysler Automobiles (FCHA.MI).
+Researchers in 2015 used a wireless connection to turn off a Jeep Cherokee's engine, prompting a recall of 1.4 million vehicles by Fiat Chrysler Automobiles.

-The hacking of the Jeep and the Tesla "brought it home to the industry that even if its improbable it's technically possible," said Mark Wakefield, global co-head of the automotive practise at AlixPartners.
+The hacking of the Jeep and the Tesla "brought it home to the industry that even if its improbable it's technically possible," said Mark Wakefield, global co-head of the automotive practice at AlixPartners.

 If a car was seen as vulnerable, it "could be a big brand problem," Wakefield said.
 Hacks could also expose private information shared between car and third parties - credit card numbers, account numbers or passwords - to theft.